 - Help with constructive criticism in order to gain a better understanding of the voice.

 By the end of this course you should be able to...

-- Show improved listening skills and aural perceptiveness;.
+- Show an improvement in your listening skills and aural perceptiveness.

 What level is the course and do I need any particular skills?

 For this course you need a reliable vocal technique, having completed either the City Lit foundation levels up to ‘Singing workshop’ or have had a minimum of five years individual tuition;

 You need to be confident singing in front of the class and have the ability to learn repertoire from memory regularly.

 You also need a good understanding of musical notation so that you can prepare your songs in advance (sight-singing is not required).